embEDUx/documentation/src/background/design.md

 * Buildroot

 ### Build process
-The build process must include the following steps.

-1. Retrieve the build specifications from the RootFS-repository TODO Lars
+1. Retrieve the build specifications from the **Toolchains**-repository
+1. Translate the toolchain specifications
+1. Build toolchain
+1. Create an archive with the toolchain

 ## RootFS
 The requirements include the need for various packages.
 Combined with the